Accounting and Audit

 - joint-stock companies which in both the current and the previous accounting period meet at least one on the following criteria:

-The current Act on Auditors has been effective since January 2001.
+The current Act on Auditors has been effective since March 2009.
 The authorisation of auditors is the responsibility of the Chamber of Auditors, which is also responsible for setting the standarts for audits.
-Currently, there are around 2,000 state-registered auditors.
+Currently, there are around 1,300 registered auditors.

 To add, the Chamber of Auditors has issued a number of auditing guidelines.
 These are based on the International Standarts on Auditing as issued by IFAC, adjusted to také into account the local environment and local legislation, in particular the Act on Accounting and relevant Czech accounting legislation.